-As a result, preparing for running or working at a startup college-educated entrepreneurs most of your time on campus explain how Mark Zuckerberg, Steve Jobs and other many entrepreneurs have proved getting just a college degree or not is certainly not a requirement for running a successful business.
+As a result, preparing for running or working at a startup college-educated entrepreneurs most of your time on campus explains how Mark Zuckerberg, Steve Jobs, and other many entrepreneurs have proved getting just a college degree or not is certainly not a requirement for running a successful business.

 Don't get me wrong college, (Graduate school) plays an important role in the way of many founders, Netflix's Reed Hastings and googles Larry Page come to mind.